jmiba/ai-service-chatbot/README.md

 ### Web Search (Admin → Filters)
 - Allowed Domains (optional)
-  - Provide one or more domains (e.g., `europa-uni.de`) to restrict search
+  - Provide one or more domains (e.g., `arXiv.org`) to restrict search
   - If the list is empty, the app sends no filters and web search runs unrestricted (when enabled)
 - User Location (optional fields)
   - type: `approximate` or `precise`